bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

-# Module X: Introduction to EcmaScript!
+# 2.0 Introduction to EcmaScript!

-The focus of this module is to learn EcmaScript.
-How to read the specification of JavaScript
+The focus of this module is learn how to read EcmaScript, the specification of JavaScript.

-# What is EcmaScript
+# 2.1 What is EcmaScript

 JavaScript is not as much a programming language as it is the implementation of the programming language called EcmaScript.
 EcmaScript is a general purpose programming language defined by the Ecma-262 Language specification.